- I'm originally from New Jersey. I'm a sensible driver.

 - I volunteer for a suicide hotline.
 I seize up if I get two e-mails in the same minute at work.

 - I'm a podcast addict, but there's no feeling more satisfying than when my Unplayed playlist hits 0:00.
+This hasn't happened in years.

 - I lived in DC for four years after college.
 I didn't work for the government.